 - The train hit and destroyed the car.

 We are not informed as to the causes of this incident.
 However, events such as this occur surprisingly frequently.
-Common causes are (1) the driver of the car is inebriated, or (2) the driver follows the instructions of the GPS too literally (the GPS says “turn left” and he turns left, even though he is still on the tracks).
+Common causes are that the driver of the car is inebriated, or that the driver follows the instructions of the GPS too literally (the GPS says “turn left” and he turns left, even though his car is still on the tracks).

-The crucial lesson learned here is that if a situation is out of control it is best for those involved simply to get away from the scene.
-In this incident and also in the Safety Moment Vehicle Static the persons involved did just that.
+The first and most crucial lesson is that, when a situation is out of control, it is best for those involved simply to get away from the scene.
+In this incident and also in the Safety Moment Safety Moment #2: Static Electricity as an Ignition Source the persons involved did just that.

 A second lesson is to treat instructions from automated systems with a dose of common sense; don’t turn left because the GPS say so.